Ella, maldita alma

-Ella, maldita alma is an upcoming Spanish limited television series created by Aurora Garrido based on a short story by Galician author Manuel Rivas.
+Ella, maldita alma is a Spanish limited television series created by Aurora Garrido based on a short story by Galician author Manuel Rivas.
 It stars Maxi Iglesias, Karina Kolokolchykova and Martiño Rivas.
 It was produced by Plano a Plano.

 Set in a small town of the province of Cádiz, the plot examinates a love triangle between a priest, his cousin, and the latter's wife.

 The official premiere will become in September of 2025 in the South Series Cadiz Festival.